debian-calibre/calibre/debian/README-py3.md

 So we use "py3" branch code because it can be build without Python 2.

-## How to update upstream "py3" branch files into current Debian souce code
+## How to update upstream "py3" branch files into current Debian source code

-Current Debian's Calibre source code uses upstream newest release code with "py3" branch patch.
+Current Debian's Calibre source code uses upstream newest release code with "py3" branch patch set.

 1. Import and merge upstream source code with `gbp import-orig --uscan`.
 2. Take "py3" branch patch set with `git format-patch --find-renames --find-copies [from rev]..py3`